 - Shop in bulk.
 Consider the product-to-packaging ratio when purchasing items and choose larger containers instead of multiple smaller ones.
 When you have the option, also consider purchasing package-free foods and household goods.

 - Make sure your waste goes to the right place.
 Do your best to ensure that the waste you dispose of ends up where it should.
 Recycle the materials that are recyclable in your area and make sure to reduce the likelihood of your garbage ending up in the environment by keeping a lid on your trash can when it’s outside.

 - Compost.
 Composting at home reduces the volume of garbage sent to landfills and reduces the chance of some products becoming marine debris.

-These are just a few ways that we can apply our Earth Day intentions to our everyday lives.
+These are just a few ways that we can incorporate taking care of our ocean nad Great lakes ito our everyday lives.
 By doing our part to work toward a sustainable and debris-free planet, we’ll also be providing others with inspiration and a good example to follow.
 As individuals we have the potential to make a big difference and together we can change the world.
-This blog first appeared on the Marine Debris blog.
 Learn more about NOAA’s Marine Debris Program and its mission to investigate and prevent the adverse impacts of marine debris.